Pension Board Constitution

 b. a person nominated by the majority vote of the Employee Members and subsequently appointed by the Pension Board.

-5.4 The chairman of the Pension Board may have their tenure extended for one further year only by the agreement of no less than 80% of the Members of the Pension Board and with approval of the Scheme Manager.
+5.4 The chair of the Pension Board may have their tenure extended for one further year only by the agreement of no less than 80% of the Members of the Pension Board and with approval of the Scheme Manager.

 6. Decisions by Members